Devin Smeltzer: Minnesota Twins

-On July 31, 2018, the Dodgers traded Smeltzer to the Minnesota Twins, along with Logan Forsythe and Luke Raley, for Brian Dozier.
+On July 31, 2018, the Dodgers traded Smeltzer to the Minnesota Twins, along with Logan Forsythe and Luke Raley, in exchange for Brian Dozier.
 He was assigned to the Chattanooga Lookouts of the Double-A Southern League and finished the season there.
 In 33 games (14 starts) between Tulsa and Chattanooga, he was 5–5 with a 4.52 ERA.
 He opened the 2019 season with the Pensacola Blue Wahoos of the Southern League, going 3–1 with a 0.60 ERA in 30 innings.
-He was promoted to the Rochester Red Wings of the Class AAA International League on May 2.
+He was promoted to the Rochester Red Wings of the Triple-A International League on May 2.

 The Twins promoted Smeltzer to the major leagues on May 28, 2019.
 He made his major league debut the same night, allowing three hits and no runs, while striking out seven in six innings.
-Smeltzer finished the season with a 3.86 ERA, striking out only 18.8% of the batters he faced.
-In 2020, Smeltzer recorded a 2–0 record and 6.75 ERA with 15 strikeouts in 16.0 innings pitched.
+Smeltzer finished the season with a 3.86 ERA, striking out 18.8% of the batters he faced.
+In 2020, Smeltzer recorded a 2–0 record and 6.75 ERA with 15 strikeouts in 16 innings pitched.

 On July 17, 2021, Smeltzer was placed on the 60-day injured list with left elbow inflammation.
-Smeltzer made one appearance for the Twins in 2021 and was outrighted off of the 40-man roster on November 19, 2021.
+Smeltzer made one appearance for the Twins in 2021 and was outrighted off of the 40-man roster on November 19.

 The Twins promoted Smeltzer back to the major leagues on May 14, 2022.
-On October 11, Smeltzer was sent outright to Triple-A and chose to elect free agency.
+He made 15 appearances for the Twins, including 12 games started, and pitched to a 3.71 ERA in 70 1/3 innings.
+In October, Smeltzer was sent outright to Triple-A and chose to elect free agency on October 11.